Caaarlowsz/KitPvP-Plugin/README.md

 > Sets the mapsize(length of one side) to the value of <int>

 **Replace words written in _italic_ with custom values**

+## Look out for in the future:
+* A permission management system
+* More kits
+* More special abilities like the Lumber, BW and Enderman Kit have
+* More room for customization